STRAWBERRY: Finding haloes in the gravitational potential: The bound population of haloes

 To further understand the origin of this trend, we plot the median fraction of unbound material within $r_{200\rm b}$, in green, following the same convention for higher redshifts.
-In this case the redshift and mass dependence appears clearly.
-This indicates that while $M_{\rm 200 b}$ will typically encompass the majority of the bound mass, the additional fraction of unbound material will vary with both redshift and mass.
+In this case, the redshift dependence appears to be less visible.
+This indicates that while $M_{\rm 200 b}$ will primarily contain bound material, the physical region it will be probing will change as a function of redshift.
 A possible explanation for the observed trend is that $r_{\rm 200 b}$ is defined with respect to the total matter density and cosmological background.
-As such it will depend on how this matter is distributed as well as the cosmological background evolution.
-This creates a compounding effect where mass dependences in the density profile, for example as quantified by the concentration mass relation, and cosmological background both change the definition of $r_{200\rm b}$ \citep[see e.g.][]{Diemer2014}.
+As such, it will not only depend on how matter is distributed inside the halo but also on the cosmological background evolution.
+This creates a compounding effect where changes in the density profile, as seen in Fig.~\ref{fig:profile_redshift}, and cosmological background both change the definition of $r_{200\rm b}$ \citep[see e.g.][]{Diemer2014}.